 In April 2021, Kid ASA entered into a renewed agreement with Nordea securing a term loan structure of NOK 611.7 million.
-In addition, the group also renewed the existing revolving credit facility, overdraft agreement and the NOK 115 million L/Cand quarantee facility.
-The bank loan mature until May 2026.
-The interest rate of the total term loan is fixed through interest rate swap agreements.
-For the revolving credit facility and overdraft, the average interest rate was 1,48%.
+In addition, the group also renewed the existing revolving credit facility, overdraft agreement and the NOK 115 million L/C- and guarantee facility.
+An additional short term credit facility agreement of MNOK 100 was signed in December 2022.
+The bank loan mature May 2026.
+The interest rate of the majority of the total term loan is fixed through interest rate swap agreements.
+For the revolving credit facility and overdraft, the average interest rate was 3,12%.

-Total loans include secured liabilities (bank and collateralised loan) of TNOK 481 700 (2020: TNOK 520 000) and revolving credit facility of TNOK 65 000 (2020: TNOK 0).
-The group has a bank overdraft of TNOK 247 000 which was used five times during the year, but not at year end.
-The Bank loans are secured by 100% of the shares in Kid Interiør AS.
+Total loans include secured liabilities (bank and collateralised loan) of TNOK 551 646 (2021: TNOK 481 628) and revolving credit facility of TNOK 0 (2021: TNOK 65 000).
+The group has a bank overdraft of TNOK 247 000 which was partially used 284 days during the year (212 days), but not at year end.
+The Bank loans are secured by 100% of the shares in Kid Interior AS.